Ahmad Jamal Died at 92! Bio | Children and Net Worth | Albums

 Ahmad Jamal’s Net Worth & Salary

-His net worth was $5 million at the time of his death.
-This was the income from his career as an American jazz pianist, composer, bandleader, and educator.
+His net worth was $5 million as an American jazz pianist, composer, bandleader, and educator.
 As a singer, he had an annual salary of $93k.

 Caption: Ahmad with his piano (Source: Getty Images)